sulaihasubi/sulaihasubi.github.io/_pages/cv.md

   <li>Built and test Machine Learning model in Dataiku DSS Platform to select the most appropriate ones for use on a project</li>
   <li>Develop new client relationships/potential collaboration</li>
   <li>Meet & present the company's product/services & highly responsible to prepare high business value commercial proposals across different domains of the industries (client-facing skills)</li>
+  <li><strong>Achievement:</strong> Utilize extensive knowledge in Data Science & Computer Vision such as developed predictive modeling,
+abilities to extract, clean, and prepare data for data science model ingestion and communicate those complex & technical outputs to the business peoples or industry experts</li>
 </ul>

 ---